telerik/ajax-docs/controls/grid/columns/column-types.md

 ## GridAutoCompleteColumn

 When in browser mode, the column looks and behaves like **GridBoundColumn**.
 It renders text inside the cell, depending on the DataField of the column and the data source of the owner GridTableView.
-In insert/edit mode, it displays **RadAutoCompleteBox** foreach edited cell in the column.
+In insert/edit mode, it displays **RadAutoCompleteBox** for each edited cell in the column.

 To configure the column you can use these properties, valid for most of the other columns as well: